nicktimur/Lenovo-X270-Hackintosh-OpenCore/README.md

-# Lenovo-X270-Hackintosh-Ventura-OpenCore-0.9.7
+# Lenovo-X270-Hackintosh-Ventura-OpenCore-0.9.9
-Please make sure the SMBIOS is MacBookPro14,1 when installing and updating Ventura
+Please make sure the SMBIOS is MacBookPro15,2 when installing and updating to Sonoma
 #
 This repo contains the files and scripts to install macOS on the Lenovo X270 20K5 You need to patch your systems own DSDT